shaoshuai0102/sief/README.md

 sief
 =============

+NOTICE: This project is under development, nut ready to use yet.

 A server listening to cookie submission to steal session, supporting writing plugins of site specific attacks.

     sief = thief + safe